 The course involves extensive hands-on laboratories utilizing heterogeneous network environment, scenario-based exercises, lecture/briefings, and open discussion to help participants develop their understanding of the problems and strategies for securing information systems and networks.

-Hands-on labs and demonstrations include subjects such as: Network scanning and enumeration; Packet capture and analysis, Windows Group Policy and Security templates; Network traffic encryption with IPSec; Intrusion detection and prevention with Snort; as well as information on personal and enterprise firewalls, password cracking, and extensive hacking/hardening of Linux, Windows, and Cisco platforms in both wireless and cabled networks.
+Hands-on labs and demonstrations include subjects such as: IPv6 Configuration and Risks, Analyzing Log Events and Alerts, Implementing Mail Security, and DNSSEC, as well as personal and enterprise firewalls, and hardening of Linux, Windows, and Cisco platforms in both wireless and cabled networks.
 Each student will have the use of a laptop for the duration of the course, as well as access to a wide variety of networked systems.
-This course is part of the curriculum for the CERT-Certified Incident Handler Program.

 This five-day course meets at the following times: